visual-framework/vf-core/components/ebi-vf1-integration/README.md

-# Compatibility with EBI-VF 1.x component
+# Compatibility with EBI-VF 1.x components

 [![npm version](https://badge.fury.io/js/%40visual-framework%2Febi-vf1-integration.svg)](https://badge.fury.io/js/%40visual-framework%2Febi-vf1-integration)

 ## About

-This adds fixes, compatibility and workarounds for sites that use the EBI VF versions 1.1, 1.2 or 1.3.
+Fixes, compatibility and workarounds for sites that use the EBI VF versions 1.1, 1.2, 1.3 or 1.4.

 ## Usage